 Part of Devonshire Parish's crest, from that of the First Earl of Devonshire.
+His coat of arms, copyrighted by his family, members of which still exist today, is exactly what is shown on Bermuda's Devonshire Parish crest.
 Used with exclusive permission from the copyright owners.
 Do not copy.

 He took his title from the southern English maritime county (Devon, not Devonshire).
 William Cavendish was the uncle of the Earl of Pembroke.
 He was born to an enormous fortune.
 He entered Parliament as the member for Newport in the year of the Armada and remained inconspicuous until the death of Queen Elizabeth 1 and accession of King James.
 He was given a barony by the King and in 1618 bought his Earldom for a further 10,000 pounds.
 He was a member of the Council of the Virginia Company of 1612 - which included Bermuda - and Bermuda Company of 1615.
 He was a gentlemen Adventurer who invested to colonize Bermuda and largest shareholder in the original Cavendish Tribe (Devonshire Parish) in 1619.
 He never visited Bermuda himself.
 He died almost unnoticed in 1626.